Theophile-Kango/matching-game/README.md

 # Matching game

 # What it does
-An amazing game that the player has to match images
+This is a simple game in which the player has to match images

 ## Built With
 - HTML